-Property, plant and equipment (excluding leased assets)

-Depreciation is computed by the declining-balance method while the straight-line method is applied to buildings acquired on or after April 1, 1998 and building improvements and structures acquired on or after April 1, 2016.
+Property, plant and equipment (excluding leased assets) Depreciation is computed by the declining-balance method while the straight-line method is applied to buildings acquired on or after April 1, 1998 and building improvements and structures acquired on or after April 1, 2016.

-The range of useful lives is principally from 15 to 50 years for buildings, from 4 to 15 years for machinery and equipment, and 2 to 15 years for tools, equipment and fixtures.
+The range of useful lives is principally from 15 to 50 years for buildings, from 4 to 15 years for machinery and equipment, and from 2 to 15 years for tools, equipment and fixtures.

 The straight-line method is applied.
-The period of amortization is 8 years for patents, 10 years for technology and 5 years for Intangible fixed assets (excluding leased assets)
+The period of amortization is 8 years for patents and 5 years for software Intangible fixed assets (excluding leased assets)

-Leased assets The straight-line method over the lease terms with no residual value is applied for leases that do not transfer ownership of the leased assets to the lessee.
+The straight-line method over the lease terms with no residual value is applied for leases that do not transfer ownership of the Leased assets